What is ProviaTest?

 Which children should be tested with ProviaTest?

 Since rarely ever a newborn or older person displays a clear indication for an SCA or some MDs it is important to test every newborn for these syndromes.
-In the case of typically more severe MHDs often an irreversible damage can be caused if screening does not occur shortly after birth.
+In the case of typically more severe MHDs irreversible damage can often be caused if screening does not occur shortly after birth.

 Is ProviaTest also suitable for older children and adults?